Woolley House: Modifications and dates

-The Woolley House was the recipient of the RAIA NSW Chapter Wilkinson Award in 1962, the highest award for housing in New South Wales.
-Wooley described the house as follows:

 Heritage listing

 As at 1 June 2015, the Woolley House in its setting is an important early example of the work of Ken Woolley, one of Australia's leading architects since the early 1960s.
 It is an extremely important example of the "Sydney School" of architecture, using natural materials, stepping down a steeply sloping site.
 It became an important influence of later houses across Australia, but most particularly in Sydney.
 A key part of the aesthetic and historic heritage values of the Woolley House as a Sydney School house and garden is its sloping, bush covered, i.e.: treed site, and its informality, it appearing almost as if the house has been "dropped down into" a natural bush setting.
 Valuing such blocks and seeking to create "bush garden settings" was an integral part of this "School".

 Woolley House was listed on the New South Wales State Heritage Register on 25 May 2001 having satisfied the following criteria.

 The place is important in demonstrating the course, or pattern, of cultural or natural history in New South Wales.

 The Woolley House is an early and classic example of the Sydney School, a movement which was emerging at the time of the building's construction.

 The building has a strong association with Ken Woolley and is a very important example of his early work, demonstrating his young and idealistic vision.
 It is an example of Ken Woolley's early work before joining Ancher, Mortlock and Murray in 1964.
 The site is also a rare example of the garden design (private v public) of landscape architect Bruce McKenzie, a key practitioner in the Sydney School of landscape architecture of that era.

 The place has a strong or special association with a person, or group of persons, of importance of cultural or natural history of New South Wales's history.